High Rollers: Episode status

 Almost the entirety of both NBC daytime versions (1974-1976, 1978-1980) are believed to be lost due to NBC's practice of wiping at the time.
 A handful of episodes have survived and have appeared at times on YouTube.
 The status of the 1975-1976 syndicated version is unknown.

 The 1987-1988 syndicated version is completely intact.
-Reruns of this version appeared as a part of the USA Network afternoon game show block from 1988-1990.
+Reruns of this version appeared as a part of the USA Network afternoon game show block from 1988 to 1991 and was the second Merrill Heather game show to be rerun on the network (All-Star Blitz was first) and it was also the first Century Towers Productions game show to be rerun on cable TV.